Much Ado About Nothing

 Is it any good?

-How to handle one of Shakespeare's fluffiest comedies?
-Keep it as fun and fanciful as intended.
+The best way to handle one of Shakespeare's fluffiest comedies is to keep it as fun and fanciful as intended, and that's exactly what this movie does.
 The villain is never to be taken seriously here -- so why not cast Keanu Reeves?
 He's a man of few words anyway.
 Even better: Michael Keaton as the greasy-haired fool; he's hilarious.
 Toss in a giddy bathing scene opener, declarations of love dancing in fountains, masked parties full of tipsy revelers, and you forget you were working hard to understand centuries-old prose.

 The "Much Ado" portion, however, gets a little tedious.
 The hysterics over Hero's botched wedding and faked death are overdone and overlong.
 Rather than rolling eyes while waiting for the happy resolution, why not focus on the Tuscan countryside setting?
 It's breathtaking.

 Families can talk about Shakespeare adaptations.
 Which plays have you seen?
 Do you like the comedies or the tragedies best?
 Is this one easier to follow than most?
 Why or why not?

 Families can also talk about love stories.
 Which are your favorites?
 Do you like stories of sweet and quiet couples like Hero and Claudio or ones that "doth protest too much" like Beatrice and Benedict?